mabruras/sqapi/resources/docs/CONNECTORS.md

 ### Message Broker
-Connector towards the Message Broker is responsible for subscribing to a message broker for receiving messages to each plugin to process.
+Connector towards the Message Broker is responsible for subscribing to a message broker or -bus for receiving messages to each plugin to process.
 This is the main trigger for loading data into sqAPI, and execute the plugins custom logic.